kfactory-dev/handbook/docs/general/start.md

 ---
-id: start-here
+id: start
 order: 1
-title: Start Here
+title: Our Handbook
 category: 1.
 General
 redirect_from:
   - /
 ---

-# Centrifuge Handbook - Defining how our company works and how we work together

 ## Resources
 * Inspiration from: [GitLab Handbook](https://about.gitlab.com/handbook/)